the-tanstaafl/TansTimberbornModsUnity/Assets/FerrisWheel/StaticFiles/ThunderstorePackage/README.md

 ## How to use

-You will find the ladder under the paths tab.
+You will find the Ferris Wheel under the Well Being tab.

 ## Installing